or call us at: (832) 699-9265

 Many people don’t know that their headaches are happening because of their sinuses and not stress.
 In fact, it’s the other way around; it may be causing the stress!
 Let’s take a look at what a sinus headache really is and how to address it so you can worry about one less thing.

-There are many types of headache in the world.
-Over 200!
+There are many types of headaches in the world – over 200!
 Trying to figure out which one you have can be, well… a headache.
 They generally come in two flavors, primary and secondary.

 A whopping 28.5 million people have sinus headaches every year.
 These kinds of headaches affect the front of the face and usually worsen as you bend downward or experience cold and wet weather.
 Like all things truly terrible, they’re there to welcome us in the morning.

 As a secondary headache, sinus headaches can be traced back to an existing problem.
-The culprit in this case is sinusitis.
-This is the inflammation of your sinuses is either due to infection or as a reaction to something like allergy.
+The culprit, in this case, is sinusitis.
+This is the inflammation of your sinuses is either due to infection or as a reaction to something like an allergy.